Section 1 Statement Of Terms And Conditions Of Employment

 There are no changes to the existing information that must be included in the section 1 statement, but there are a number of items which are added to the list of clauses which are essential for inclusion within the Section 1 Statements, they are:

-- details of any probationary period, including its duration and any conditions that apply (such as a shorter notice period) during the probation;
+- Probationary Period: including its duration and any conditions that apply (such as a shorter notice period) during the probation;

-- entitlement to paid leave, including sickness, holiday entitlement, maternity and paternity leave and details of pay for any form of family leave such as the new right to paid parental bereavement leave;
+- Paid Leave: including sickness, holiday entitlement, maternity, adoption and paternity leave, shared parental leave, this will also include the new right to paid parental bereavement leave;

-- training entitlements and details of compulsory training, including whether the employer will pay for it;
+- Training Entitlements: including details of any compulsory training, including whether the employer will pay for it;

-- terms relating to any work the worker will be required to complete outside the UK for periods of more than one month.
+- Working Outside the UK: any terms relating to any work the worker will be required to complete outside the UK for periods of more than one month.

 What About Existing Employees?